 Automatic access to email if unexpected downtime occurs

 Make sure your business email is fully operational at all times, even if your server fails or unexpected downtime hits.
 Many email continuity service systems only activate after a disaster, but our spooling and emergency inbox is activated the very moment a problem occurs.

 The result: your company won’t miss a single email.
-With our easy-to-use webmail client, gain full access to read, forward, compose, and reply to email, as well as to open attachments— with all email scanned as usual for any content rules that were previously set.
+With our easy-to-use webmail client, gain full access to read, forward, compose, and reply to an email, as well as to open attachments— with all email scanned as usual for any content rules that were previously set.

 Such functionality means the outside world will have no idea when you’re experiencing technical difficulties, and your organization will experience business as usual.